We Are Countly

 Countly launches around two major updates per year, focusing on different aspects of the platform with the goal to provide an even more effective product analytics solution for our clients.
 We also have interim updates where we address smaller issues to provide an enhanced experience for our clients.

-We distribute each version through our Github page.
+Countly Community Edition update packages are available for download in this GitHub repository, while Countly Enterprise Edition users are either contacted by their respective account manager or are given access to a repository where they can download update packages.
+In addition, we distribute all SDK updates through our GitHub page.
 Countly changelog lists all Countly versions and corresponding changelogs.
 The news of new version launches is also shared by email and on our blog.
 Follow the Countly blog to remain informed of all updates.

 The Countly Assistant, which is enabled by default and available for both the Enterprise Edition and the Community Edition, will notify you when there is an update on major SDKs as well as Countly server with a bell icon on the top right of your Countly panel.

 You can create a 30-day free account on Countly, and start working on your dashboard.
 If you have a Digital Ocean account, it only takes 8 minutes to run Community Edition without doing any installation work.
 You can also schedule a demo here.

 Countly supports more than 10 languages.
 Head over to Countly localization project and support us if your language is not in the list.
 Sending an email to us will suffice to start.